microsoft/AcademicContent/Labs/Content in draft/Azure Kubernetes Service/AKS.md

 	_Listing Docker images_

 The container image containing a Minecraft server is now present in the container registry and ready to be used to create container instances.
-Let's use AKS to launch a container instance.
+Next up: use AKS to launch a container instance.

 <a name="Exercise3"></a>
 ## Exercise 3: Launch a Minecraft server in a container in AKS ##